 The future of research on Japan.

 Emerging researchers are increasingly conscious of the benefits of publishing early.
-At the same time, limited experience as well as competition within the publishing landscape means that emerging researchers can have difficulty find a platform for their work.
+At the same time, limited experience as well as competition within the publishing landscape means that emerging researchers can have difficulty finding a platform for their work.
 This is why New Voices in Japanese Studies was created.

 Emerging researchers, emerging fields

-As far as we are aware, New Voices in Japanese Studies is the only journal dedicated to publishing academic research by outstanding graduate-level scholars with a specific focus on Japan.
+To our knowledge, New Voices in Japanese Studies is the only journal dedicated to publishing academic research by outstanding graduate-level scholars with a specific focus on Japan.

 In filling this niche, this journal:

 - visibly profiles up-and-coming scholars in the region

 - showcases fresh perspectives and emerging fields of interest among new scholars